 Register now and benefit from our modified cancellation conditions.
 For all events planned in 2020, the processing fee for cancellations of participant tickets will be waived from 01.04.2020.
 Up to 14 days before the event you have the opportunity to change your mind free of charge and cancel your participation on site.

 The SZ-Wirtschaftsgipfel traditionally takes place in the Hotel Adlon in Berlin, directly at the Brandenburg Gate.
 This year, we will not only offer an evening event in another location, but will also bring the entire conference to the web as a digital event.

 Due to our hygiene concept, fewer guests will be able to attend the SZ-Wirtschaftsgipfel live on site.
 This offers our guests exclusive opportunities to talk to our speakers.
 The lunch breaks will be hosted by exciting table captains and will allow an intensive networking.

-For all those who cannot be present on site, there are two possibilities to participate digitally: Every day we offer our digital participants exclusively at least three curated, short “suite talks” as well as digital networking sessions on various topics in smaller groups.
-Parallel to this, all podiums can be followed digitally, voting can take place, participate in the discussion and contact all participants directly (including our guests on site).
+For all those who cannot be present on site, there are two possibilities to participate virtually: Every day we offer our digital participants exclusively at least three curated, short “suite talks” as well as digital networking sessions on various topics in smaller groups.
+Parallel to this, all podiums can be followed virtually, voting can take place, participate in the discussion and contact all participants directly (including our guests on site).